Introduction to Cluster Algebras. Chapters 4-5

 for $1 \leq i<j<k<l\le n+3$.
 Then show that these relations are the exchange relations in a particular seed pattern of type~$A_n$.
 More precisely, show that there is a seed pattern of type~$A_n$, with the frozen variables $q_1, \dots, q_n$, in which the cluster variables~$U_{ij}$ associated to the diagonals $[i,j]$ of the convex polygon~$\mathbf{P}_{n+3}$ satisfy the exchange relations~\eqref{eq:exchange-A-principal-u}. \end{exercise}

-What is required to establish the latter claim?
+What is required to show that the relations \eqref{eq:exchange-A-principal-u} are the exchange relations in a seed pattern of type~$A_n$?
 Let us extend each $n\times n$ exchange matrix $B(T)$ associated to a triangulation~$T$ of~$\mathbf{P}_{n+3}$ (see~\eqref{eq:B(T)}) to the $2n\times n$ matrix~$\tilde B(T)$ whose columns encode the relations~\eqref{eq:exchange-A-principal-u} corresponding to the $n$ possible flips from~$T$.
 One then needs to verify that whenever triangulations $T$ and $T'$ are related by a flip, the associated matrices $\tilde B(T)$ and $\tilde B(T')$ are related by the corresponding mutation.

 One of the clusters in this seed pattern consists of the $n$ leading principal minors $U_{13}\,, \dots, U_{1,n+2}\,$.
 The exchange relations from this cluster are the relations \eqref{eq:exchange-A-principal-u} with $(i,j,k,\ell)=(1,k-1,k,k+1)$.
 They can be rewritten as follows: